 Traveling over the Thanksgiving holiday to visit family and friends is a great tradition and a lot of fun, but every year during the busy season, worsening weather and increasing road traffic result in accidents and injuries that can put a damper on the holiday spirit.
-While you’re making plans for celebrations this year, be sure to take a little time to prepare for safe and smooth travels to and from those celebrations as well!
-The team at Thompson Law wants you and your family to stay safe on the roads this holiday season by following the tips outlined below.
+While you’re making plans for celebrations this year, be sure to follow these holiday driving safety tips and take a little time to prepare for safe and smooth travels to and from those celebrations as well!
+The team at Thompson Law wants you and your family to stay safe on the roads this holiday season by following the holiday driving safety tips outlined below.

 Top 6 Holiday Driving Safety Tips